zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-provision-free/adb-provision-free.md

 ### Lab Prerequisites

-This lab assumes you have completed the *Login to Oracle Cloud* lab.
+This lab assumes you have completed the [Log in to Oracle Cloud] (?lab=lab-1-login-oracle-cloud) lab.

 ### Video Preview